ClarkHobbie/ssltest/README.md

 To run it use

-java -cp target\ssl-test-1.0-SNAPSHOT.jar;netty-all-4.1.6.Final.jar SslServer
+java -cp target\ssl-test-1.0-SNAPSHOT.jar;netty-all-4.1.6.Final.jar Server

 and in a different window use

-java -cp target\ssl-test-1.0-SNAPSHOT.jar;netty-all-4.1.6.Final.jar SslClient
+java -cp target\ssl-test-1.0-SNAPSHOT.jar;netty-all-4.1.6.Final.jar Client

 If it works, then the client should print out the message "It worked!" and terminate.